zeus-12/uxie/README.md

 ### TTS Tasks left:

-- maybe add multi-language support (works only for english now, atleast mention this somewhere ig)
+- add multi-language support (works only for english now, atleast mention this somewhere ig)
 - experiment with the voice (changing pitch, etc)
-- maybe add an onboarding flow for this? just explaining what it is and all
+- add an onboarding flow for this? just explaining what it is and all
-- maybe a way to hide the bottom-toolbar (separate settings page or just drag to side?)
+- some way to hide the bottom-toolbar (separate settings page or just drag to side?)

 ## New ideas